iterasec/ConfuserEx2_Python_String_Decrypt/README.md

 ## About the project
 The project was developed to automate the string decryption process in a .NET binary obfuscated with [ConfuserEx 2](https://mkaring.github.io/ConfuserEx/).
-The primary motivation behind creating the alternative string decryption tool was to use a custom user-chosen Powershell version which can support more modern .NET versions, considering limitations of the default Windows 10 default Powershell.
+The primary motivation behind creating the alternative string decryption tool was to use a custom user-chosen Powershell version which can support more modern .NET versions, considering limitations of the default Windows 10 Powershell.

 A full deobfuscation guide that includes a context in which the script can be used can be found here: